calebj/csce315/PA1_gamedb/README.md

 # GameDB

 ## Installation:
-The project is a standard Python package, and can be installed with `pip install .` or `python3 setup.py install`.
+The project is a standard Python package, and can be installed with `python3.6 -m pip install .` or `python3.6 setup.py install`.
+To install only the requirements, use `python3.6 -m pip install -r requirements.txt`.

 ## Usage:
-Invoke the entrypoint with `gamedb` once installed, or the module with `python3 -m gamedb`.
+Invoke the entrypoint with `gamedb` once installed, or the module with `python3.6 -m gamedb`.
 The latter command works even without having installed the package.

 ## Components: